 These people aren’t the only ones making life difficult for Jay.
 Complicating matters for him is the surprise arrival in town of his teen-aged daughter Crystal (Madeleine Madden, Picnic at Hanging Rock).
 What he doesn’t realize (and what she doesn’t tell him) is the real reason why she’s come to Patterson.

 Then comes a break in the case, plus the start of a murder inquiry and a race against the clock to prevent another killing from happening.

 Pederson and Davis are spot-on in their portrayals of Jay and Emma — he a “coconut” living in and between two worlds as an Aborigine working for the man and married to a white woman, and she with her wry wit, akimbo arms, and badass-cop swagger trying to maintain a peaceful coexistence of the two worlds within the one town.

 Also giving fine performances are members of the supporting cast, including Deborah Mailman (Jack Irish), Wayne Blair (Cleverman), Anthony Hayes (Secrets & Lies), Tasia Zalar (The Straits), Rohan Mirchandaney (House Husbands), Meyne Wyatt (Neighbours), Tasma Walton (City Homicide), and Ernie Dingo (Newton’s Law).

-From start to finish, this excellent outback noir mystery-crime drama is equal to its Nordic noir and Scottish and Welsh noir counterparts in delivering a dark and riveting story told in the midst of stupendous scenery.
+From start to finish, this excellent outback noir mystery-crime drama is equal to its Nordic noir counterparts in delivering a dark and riveting story told in the midst of stupendous scenery.
 It is not to be missed.